Kingofhull/Jenkins-repo/README.md

 - Artifact will be uploaded to NEXUS

-- Notification will be send on slack channel whether there is a failure or a successful build
+- Notification will be send on slack channel whether there is a failure or a successful build.